monzeromer-lab/WebFluent/README.md

     Image(src: "url or any string here")

-as I said I'm just playing around but if you found this helpful feel free to connect with me (visit my profile for social media links) and may be share it with your friends and co-workers
+The current WebFluent is built with deno as a preview for the syntax. (not for production)

+if you think I should continue working on this project, or if you have any feedbacks or questions, feel free to reach out to me by email: monzer.a.omer@gmail.com